vegidio/umd-app/README.md

 </p>

 1. `Enter a URL` of the website where the media is hosted and then click on the `Query` button.
 If the URL belongs to a website supported by **UMD**, it will query the website and show the media files in the list below.
-    - Mark the checkbox `Deep` if you want to perform a deep search.
-This will expand the search in the unknown URLs in an attempt to find more media files.
     - You can limit the number of files that will be queried by entering a number in the `Limit` field.
 2. Select the media files that you want to download by clicking on the checkbox next to the file name, or click on the checkboxes to automatically select all images and/or videos.
-3. Click on the button `Browse` to select the directory where you want the files to be saved and then click on the `Download` button to start the download.
+3. Click on the directory field to select the directory where you want the files to be saved and then click on the `Download` button to start the download.

 ### CLI